top of page

 Symphony No.3

 On a snowy morning in January 1980, I received a letter from Monaco.
-This was an invitation to participate in Prince Pierre’s Music Composition Prize.
-The conditions of the competition were quite tight - the work had to arrive in just one month.
-But this fantastic opportunity awoke all of my hidden energies, and the 22-minute long one-movement symphony was completed on time.
+This was an invitation to participate in Prince Pierre's Music Composition Contest.
+The conditions of the contest were quite tight - the work had to arrive in just one month.
+But this fantastic opportunity awoke my hidden energies, and this one-movement symphony lasting 22 minutes was completed on time.

 Despite my best hopes, I was not allowed to send out the score from behind the iron curtain.
-However, the stars prepared for this music another, perhaps even better, fate.
-The following year, the symphony was performed by the Ukrainian State Orchestra conducted by Fyodor Glushchenko, and several years later, Volodymyr Sirenko with the same orchestra recorded this work for the radio.
-Recently Symphony No.3 was included in the CD collection featuring the history of Ukrainian National Orchestra.
+However, the stars prepared for this music an even better fate.
+The following year, the Symphony was performed at the Column Hall of Kiev Philharmonic by the Ukrainian State Orchestra, conducted by Fyodor Glushchenko.

 bottom of page